|Rewards Rating:||4.3 / 5|

 Lucrative bonus categories

-The Citi Premier card is currently offering an elevated sign-up bonus of 60,000 points for spending $4,000 in the first 3 months.
-This is not the highest welcome bonus currently available on a travel rewards card (the Chase Sapphire Preferred® Card*, for example is currently offering a bonus of 80,000 points if you spend $4,000 in first 3 months, worth $1,000 when redeemed for travel through the Ultimate Rewards portal), but it is still very valuable worth.
+The Citi Premier card is currently offering its largest sign-up bonus to date: 80,000 ThankYou points if you spend $4,000 in your first 3 months.
+That’s a 33% boost to the card’s previous bonus of 60,000 points for spending $4,000 in the first 3 months.
+While the Premier’s 80,000-point bonus is not the highest welcome bonus currently available on a travel rewards card (that honor goes to the Chase Sapphire Preferred® Card, which is currently offering a whopping 100,000-point bonus when you spend $4,000 in the first three months, worth $1,250 in travel with Chase), it is still very valuable.

-Keep in mind that if you’ve received a cardmember bonus for other Citi ThankYou rewards cards, or closed a Citi ThankYou card account in the past 24 months, you aren’t eligible for the bonus.
+Since this is the highest welcome bonus the card has ever offered, now is a great time to apply.
+Keep in mind, though, that if you’ve received a cardmember bonus for other Citi ThankYou rewards cards, or closed a Citi ThankYou card account in the past 24 months, you aren’t eligible for the bonus.

 Citi gives you a ton of options for redeeming your rewards, so you won’t have trouble finding something to do with all the points you’re racking up.
 The ThankYou points program allows you to redeem your points on everything from Amazon.com purchases to credit card statement credits.
-But you’ll get more bang for your buck if you redeem points for gift cards and travel, which offer a higher redemption value.
-If you book your travel through Citi’s travel center before April 10, 2021, for example, your ThankYou points will be worth 25 percent more.
+But you’ll get more bang for your buck if you redeem points for gift cards, which offer a higher redemption value.

 Limited transfer options